aadibharane/youtube_videos_api/README.md

 # youtube_videos_api
-Performing a task using using python and djnago rest framework.
+Performing a task using  python and djnago rest framework.
 ## How to Run
 python manage.py runserver